lucasjoliveau/doc/fr/developer/reference/frontend/qweb.md

 although it uses a few others, either for historical reasons or because they remain better fits for the use case.
-Odoo 9.0 still depends on [Jinja](http://jinja.pocoo.org) and [Mako](https://www.makotemplates.org).
+Konvergo ERP 9.0 still depends on [Jinja](http://jinja.pocoo.org) and [Mako](https://www.makotemplates.org).